tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <details>
 <summary>What is the difference between linear regression and logistic regression?</summary>

-Though both use regression techniques, linear and logistic regressions are both quite different.
-If the values you are predicting are continuous meaning they can be any number, then linear regression is the correct model.
-If your values are categorical or binary, then logistic regression is the correct model.
+Though both use regression techniques, linear and logistic regressions are designed for two different types of data.
+If the values you are predicting are continuous then linear regression is the correct model.
+If your values are categorical then logistic regression is the correct model.
 </details>

 <details>
 <summary>What is the difference between continuous and categorical data?</summary>
-Continous data is quantitative data that can be any number with infinte possibilities.
+Continous data is quantitative data that can be any number with infinite possibilities.
-Categorical data is data that can be classified in specific groups.
+Categorical data can be classified into specific groups.

 Examples of categorical data inclue:
 - Male, Female